HIGHLIGHTS

 Redmi Note 15 Pro+ Overview

-Looks-wise, Xiaomi has made the Redmi Note 15 Pro+ almost identical to its predecessor, the Note 14 Pro+, especially with that same square camera module.
+Looks-wise, Xiaomi has made the Redmi Note 15 Pro+ almost identical to its predecessor, the Note 14 Pro+, especially with that same squircle camera module.
 The only, and arguably the biggest, design shift is the removal of curves.

 Up front, the display sees a noticeable improvement.
 Compared to last year, the Note 15 Pro+ gets a 0.16-inch bump, bringing the screen size to a massive 6.83 inches.
 This firmly places it in big-phone territory.

 Initially, the larger panel raised concerns about pixel density, but Redmi has managed to maintain a sharp 447 PPI, which is essentially the same as last year.
-This also means the resolution has increased slightly, while still staying within that familiar 1.5K resolution bracket.
+This also means the resolution has increased slightly while still staying within that familiar 1.5K resolution bracket.

 On top of that, all Redmi Note 15 series phones, including the Pro+, get brightness and eye-care upgrades.
-Peak brightness now goes up to 3,200 nits, and PWM dimming has been improved to 3840Hz, which should help reduce eye strain during low-light usage.
+Peak brightness now goes up to 3,200 nits, and PWM dimming has been improved to 3,840Hz, which should help reduce eye strain during low-light usage.

-ALSO READ: Xiaomi Mobile Price in Nepal (December 2025 Updated)
+ALSO READ: Xiaomi Mobile Price in Nepal (February 2026 Updated)

 Under the hood, the processor moves up a generation, from the Snapdragon 7s Gen 3 to the newer 7s Gen 4.
 However, the performance jump doesn’t seem all that significant.

-In terms of memory and storage, Redmi seems to be sticking to the same formula as before with 8GB or 12GB RAM options paired with 256GB or 512GB of UFS 2.2 storage.
+In terms of memory and storage, Redmi seems to be sticking to the same formula as before, with 8GB or 12GB RAM options paired with 256GB or 512GB of UFS 2.2 storage.
 This is a bit of a letdown, considering competitors like the Nord CE 5 offer UFS 3.1, while the Infinix GT 30 Pro goes all the way up to UFS 4.0.

 Camera-wise, the Note 15 Pro+ follows the rest of the Note 15 series.
 The macro lens is gone, leaving a 200MP main camera paired with an 8MP ultrawide sensor.
 Once again, the 50MP telephoto lens found on the Chinese variant is missing here, which is disappointing.